the co-artistic directors

 BIO / WHO WE ARE

-DIEGO ALEJANDRO GONZÁLEZ [he.they.any] is an NYC-based director, choreographer, and theater-maker by way of the México-Texas border.
-Diego co-founded BORDERLANDS, a cultural arts company that centers NEPANTLA: the in-between.
-Diego was the SDCF Observer on Broadway's HADESTOWN.
-In Fall 2024 and Spring 2025, Diego was offered a directing residency at Mercury Store for Technique & LAB.
-Recent clients include: Theater Under The Stars, NYU Tisch New Studio on Broadway, NYU Tisch Graduate MTWP, American Opera Project, Syracuse Drama, Village Light Opera Group, SDCF, The Drama League, Arts For Everybody/ONOP, Trinity Rep, The Team, Mercury Store, Dance Lab New York, Ars Nova, Signature Theater, NYTW, The MUNY, Musical Theater Factory, WP x Sol Project, The PUBLIC Theater (PUBLIC WORKS, Shakeaspeare in the Park), CNTR ARTS and theurbanX.org.
-Diego is a member of The Drama League’s 2023 Directors Project Cohort and an SDC Associate Member.
+DIEGO ALEJANDRO GONZÁLEZ [he.they.any] is an NYC-based theater-maker by way of the México-Texas border.
+Diego co-created BORDERLANDS, a cultural arts company that centers NEPANTLA: the in-between.
+Diego is an inaugural 2025/26 Dir.ecting Fellow at the Mercury Store, a lab space for NYC theater artists, where they previously completed a residency for Directing Technique & LAB.
+Diego the SDCF Observership recipient on Broadway's HADESTOWN, a selected director of The Drama League’s 2023/24 Directors Project Cohort, and an SDC Associate Member.
+Recent clients include: Arts Emerson, TAMU Drama, DNAWORKS, Theater Under The Stars, NYU Tisch New Studio on Broadway, NYU Tisch Graduate MTWP, SU Drama, UVA Drama, American Opera Project, Village Light Opera Group, SDCF, The Drama League, Arts For Everybody/ONOP, Trinity Rep, The Team, Dance Lab New York, Ars Nova, Signature Theater, NYTW, The MUNY, Musical Theater Factory, WP x Sol Project, The PUBLIC Theater (PUBLIC WORKS, Shakeaspeare in the Park), Hi-ARTS, Abrons Arts Center, The Civilians, CNTR ARTS and theurbanX.org.
+Diego brings a creative ethos rooted in borderland identity, interdisciplinary art, devising applied theater, and collective liberation.

 WILLIAM CARLOS ANGULO [he.they) is a director, choreographer, playwright, and arts educator based in New York City.
 His work in theater and dance has premiered in fifteen US states including Puerto Rico, as well as in Poland, France, Germany, Croatia, and Bosnia& Herzegovina.
 He created the first-ever professional training program at Goodman Theatre in Chicago and was an original instructor for Broadway Across Borders through the US Department of State.
 He created the NextGen Choreography Apprenticeship in partnership with DanceLab New York where he mentors gifted, young choreographers.
 He has choreographed forGrammy Award-winning recording artists like Breland, LOCASH, Florida Georgia Line, and more, and his choreography has been hash-tagged on TikTok andInstagram over 17 million times.
 He is creating two newBroadway musicals: HOMBRES and SHOUT SISTER SHOUT.
 He is a proud member of Stage Directors and Choreographers Society (SDC) and the Alliance of Latine Theatre Artists (ALTA).